 I normally don’t mind getting to the train station a bit early to get a lay of the land because I can then take a walk around the block or stop by a cafe to kill some time.
 When riding the Eurostar to London, that isn’t possible.
 Once you’re in, you are in the terminal and can’t leave.

-I attempted to use the Eurostar Business Class lounge at Paris Gare Du Nord with The Platinum Card from American Express but was denied since my card is a United States credit card and not a European American Express Platinum card.
+I attempted to use the Eurostar Business Class lounge at Paris Gare Du Nord with The Platinum Card from American Express.
+Still, I was denied since my card is a United States credit card and not a European American Express Platinum card.

-Given the circumstances, you may want to consider riding Eurostar business class (as lounge access will be included).
+Given the circumstances, you may consider riding Eurostar business class (as lounge access will be included).

 Is it better or worse than flying?